- What Is a Project Status Report?

 Depending on the software, reporting data can be filtered to highlight areas of the project that you need to see at that time.
 Reports can be generated on various aspects of the project’s progress and performance, such as time, cost, workload, etc.

-Reports are also used to keep stakeholders updated on how the project is doing, and therefore, are usually shareable.
+Reports are also used to keep key stakeholders, such as sponsors and clients, updated on how the project is doing, and therefore, should be shareable.

 Reporting has always been a staple of project management.
 It’s a data-driven discipline.
 Given that many successful projects have succeeded in the past (without software to help), is it necessary to use a reporting tool?